Lake Macquarie (New South Wales): Environmental management

-In 1983, the State Pollution Control Commission undertook an investigation into the causes of poor water quality in the lagoon.
+In 1983, the State Pollution Control Commission undertook an investigation into the causes of poor water quality in the lake.
 The final report of this investigation, known as "The Environmental Audit of Lake Macquarie", identified the primary causes of concern, highlighting the major problems of sedimentation and nutrient enrichment.
 Accelerated sedimentation levels were estimated at 75000 t per annum and nutrient levels had shown a substantial increase as a result of urbanisation.
 A study prepared for Lake Macquarie City Council in 1995 estimated that sediment loads to Lake Macquarie were 57000 t per annum, which was very different from the sediment loads prior to European development, estimated at 6600 t per annum.
 Two creek systems, Cockle and Dora Creeks, were estimated to be contributing 23900 t and 11000 t per annum respectively.

 In 1998, the then NSW Premier, Bob Carr, announced the formation of a task force under the chairmanship of Clean Up Australia founder, Ian Kiernan.
 The report of the task force, known as the "Integrated Estuary and Catchment Management Framework" was accepted by the NSW State Cabinet in February 1999.
 The report recommended a unique institutional arrangement for implementation through the creation of the Office of the Lake Macquarie and Catchment Coordinator.
-This cooperative-based arrangement was a joint initiative of Lake Macquarie City Council, Wyong Shire Council, and the NSW Government, with major funding provided by these partners.
+This cooperative-based arrangement was a joint initiative of City of Lake Macquarie and the former Wyong Shire local government areas (which is now Central Coast Council) in 1998, as well as the NSW Government, with major funding provided by these partners.
 To oversee the implementation process, a committee known as the Lake Macquarie Project Management Committee was appointed by the then Minister of Land and Water Conservation.
 The Committee would consist of representatives of both councils; community; regional directors of relevant government departments and three ex-officio members.